VictoriaShalabaeva/Visit-Moscow/README.md

 - The website contains a Bootstrap responsive navigation header; a collapse plugin groups and hides navbar content.

-- The website contains six pages including *Home*, *Research*, *Publications*, *People*, *Come join us* and *Contact* pages.
+- The website contains three pages including *Home*, *Things to do* and *Contact* pages.
 This thematic division facilitates the website navigation.

 - The *Home* page:

-  - contains an appealing hero image (with animation) that immediately catches the user's attention and gives a flavour of the main activities and results of the group.
+  - contains an appealing background image and a Bootstap jumbotron-style component that catches the user's attention.
-  - contains a Bootstrap carousel that summarizes the latest news of the group in a concise manner and allows to keep the page length short.

-- The *Research* page:

-  - describes the main lines of research developed in the group.
-  - contains a video where one of the PhD students tells about his research project.
-  - contains a Bootstrap carousel that shows instruments available in the group laboratory.

-- The *Publications* page:

-  - contains a full list of publications.
-  - each article has a DOI link which significantly saves user's time (no need to google each article).

-- The *People* page:

-  - contains photos and contact information of all group members.
+  - shows an actual Moscow weather.
+  - Bootstrap buttons linking to *Things to do* and *Contact* pages.

-- The *Come join us* page:
+- The *Things to do* page:

-  - contains information on currently available Master thesis projects and PhD/Postdoc openings.
+  - contains an interective google map interface to discover the most popular touristic attractions.
+By clicking on one of the four buttons (*Historic Sites*, *Museums*, *Parks* and *Shopping*), the corresponding marker distribution shows up.
+Further, by clicking on each marcker, the info window with a photo and description appear.

 - The *Contact* page:

-  - contains contact and address information.
-  - contains a Google map that facilitates trip planning for visitors.
+  - contains a contact form to submit a message.

 ### Features Left to Implement

-- a *Scroll Back To Top Button*.
-This feature would be particularly useful on the *Publications* page as a publication list makes the page long.

 - a *Search Bar* through which a user can search content of their concern within the website.

-- an automatically adjustable font-size in the *News* section or a Modal function.
-The cards containers have the same size but the text content is different in lenght.
-An automatically adjustable font-size or a Modal function could allow to keep a shorter cards height.
+- a weather info in real time (currently weather info updates only the *Home* page is refreshed)

 ## Technologies Used